-Chai-Yoel is an integrative body and trauma psychotherapist and supervisor.
-They are a NCS-accredited practitioner and have 13 years’ experience of working with individuals, groups and – more recently – couples.
+Chai-Yoel is a relational body and trauma psychotherapist and supervisor, National Counselling Society-accredited practitioner and has 13 years’ experience of working with individuals, groups and, more recently, couples.

 I can help with...

 - Coping with chronic ill health or chronic pain

 - Personal development

 - Young people